Hero image

 Sometimes it’s actually better if we skip all the pixels and vectors and prototypes.
 Is there an improvement to the customer experience that can easily be “designed” with a conversation or a written document?
 In many cases that will deliver value much more quickly than trying solve the same problem with artifacts from a design tool.

 And sometimes the most effective way for us to deliver value takes place after we’re done with our design tools.
-The truth is, when a design is being built it’s closer to delivering value to the customer.
+The truth is, when engineering is building a design it’s likely closer to delivering value to the customer.
 So things like engineering support, design QA, and user testing can be more valuable than producing new designs.
 But if we view our job as producing designs, we may prioritize making new designs over things like answering questions from engineering.